mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

   * IPv4 Time to live / IPv6 Hop Limit (proxy configured)

-  * Diffserv Codepoint per default set to 0 (Best Effort)
+  * Diffserv Codepoint, default is set to 0 (Best Effort)

 May optionally be provided on a per packet basis